Beyond-ML-Labs/BeyondML/README.md

 The `mann.utils` subpackage has three main functions: the `mask_model` function, the `get_custom_objects` function, and the `convert_model` function.

 In addition to the functions just mentioned, there is also an `ActiveSparsification` callback object which enables active sparsification during training rather than solely one-shot sparsification.
+Note that this callback currently only supports simultaneous training.
+We are working to support iterative training with this callback as well.

 1. `mask_model`
     - The `mask_model` function is central to the RSN2 training procedure and enables masking/pruning a model so a large percentage of the weights are inactive.